 Only A Jockey

-The Trentham Easter Art & Craft Show is pleased to announce that it is a major sponsor for ‘Only A Jockey’, a new installation project designed by Trentham resident and artist, Bern Barry.
+The Trentham Easter Art & Craft Show was a major sponsor for ‘Only A Jockey’, an installation project designed by Trentham resident and artist, Bern Barry.

-This installation will entail wrapping 100 trees in 1,000 metres of brightly coloured fabrics representing jockey silks.
+This installation entailed wrapping 100 trees in 1,000 metres of brightly coloured fabrics representing jockey silks.

 ‘Only A Jockey’ by Banjo Paterson